pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/elb.md

 ## Load Balancing ECS Service Targets

 Your ECS service can use ELB to distribute traffic evenly across each of your service's tasks.
-To target an ECS service with your load balancer, simply pass the listener in your task definition's `portMappings`:
+To target an ECS service with your load balancer, pass the listener in your task definition's `portMappings`:

 ```typescript
 import * as awsx from "@pulumi/awsx";